 Tulip Poplar, Liriodendron Tulipifera is a Fragrant Blooming Deciduous

-The brown bark is furrowed while the branches are smooth and aromatic.
+The brown bark is furrowed, while the branches are smooth and aromatic.
 The tree will erupt from April to June in 1.5” – 2” long, fragrant flowers.
 These flowers are cup-shaped, much like a tulip.
 They are pale green or yellow with an orange band and stand erect instead of dropping down.
-The flowers nectar can be used to make gourmet honey.
+You can use the nectar of the flowers to make gourmet honey.
 In the fall, the heart-shaped leaves will turn a bright golden yellow.
-Young leaves are light green, and when they mature they turn a shiny, bright green on top and paler green underneath.
+Young leaves are light green, and when they mature, they turn a shiny, bright green on top and paler green underneath.
 They are about 6” long and wide and are pinnately veined.
-It produces a narrow, brown cone that is about 2” – 3” long with a lot of scales.
+It produces a narrow, brown cone about 2” – 3” long with many scales.

 Tulip Popular, Liriodendron Tulipifera will Attract Hummingbirds, Cardinals, and Finches with its Beautiful Flowers